jedirandy/elm-react/README.md

 * module: the Elm module to be injected into the React component

 * options *(object)*
-   * cmds *(object)* A mapping of Elm commands where the keys are method names to injected into the React component's props, the values are the command names of the Elm module.
+   * send *(object)* Each key-value pair is a mapping from the Elm module's port, to the function name that will be passed to the React component's props, that function can be used to send a message to that port

-   * subs *(object)* A mapping of Elm subscriptions where the keys are subscription names of the Elm module, the values are the React component's method names, when subscriptions are triggered, the mapped methods will be called.
+   * subscribe *(object)* Subscribe to an Elm port, each key-value pair is a mapping from the Elm module's port name to the callback name of the React Component

-   * as *(string)* the name for the render method to be injected into the React component's props
+   * as *(string)* the name of the render method to be injected into the React component's props

 * component *(React Component)*: the React component into which the Elm module is injected